· Olivier Demichel · 6 min read

 Let us explain.

-Even at “moderate” speed, air is already your main opponent.
+In other words: Even at “moderate” speed, air is already your main opponent.

 We often hear: